alexander5525/cppTTSai/README.md

 ⚠️ **Note**: The dataset used for training is not included in this repository to respect the privacy of the individual whose voice was recorded.
 **Also**: The current state is of when it was last used i.e. some important methods may be commented out.

+⚠️ **Disclaimer**: This code is published for educational and portfolio purposes.
+If you'd like to use or reference any part of it, please provide proper attribution or contact me for permission.

 ## 🌟 Key Takeaways
 While this project didn't achieve its ultimate goal, it served as an excellent learning experience in neural network design, debugging, and understanding the nuances of machine learning workflows.